 With the increase in the number of students, faculty and staff, the Mato Alto building could not accommodate the university’s demands.
 Continuing its expansion plans, UFSC Araranguá rented a building in Jardim das Avenidas, where the undergraduate programs and the administrative units are housed.
 The university activities are still integrated between the two campus units.
 Currently, the Mato Alto Building houses the Araranguá Campus’ graduate programs.
 The first to be created was the Master’s in Information and Communication Technologies, in June 2014.
 The subsequent investments in graduate education generated three new master’s programs: Physics Education (2014), Energy and Sustainability (2014), and Rehabilitation Sciences (2016).

 2018 was an important year for UFSC and the Araranguá community and region.
-On 3 April 2018, the city anniversary, the Diário Oficial da União published the ordinance no. 239, authorizing the establishment of the Medicine Program at UFSC-Araranguá, consolidating UFSC presence in the region and fulfilling a long-term dream of the citizens from the southern part of the state.
+On 3 April 2018, the city’s anniversary, the Diário Oficial da União published an ordinance (no. 239) authorizing the establishment of the Medicine Program at UFSC-Araranguá, consolidating UFSC presence in the region and fulfilling a long-term dream of the southern Santa Catarina people.

-Today, UFSC Araranguá houses the School of Sciences, Technology and Health, with more than 1000 students and offering over 150 direct employment opportunities.
+Today, UFSC houses the School of Sciences, Technology and Health, with more than 1000 students, about 150 staff members and around 30 indirect employees.